IgorLucindo/appointment-scheduler-app/README.md

 ...

 # To do Checklist
-- ✅ User can create an appointment
+- ✅ Placeholder
-- ✅ Calendar integration
+- ❌ Generate dataset of images (using chat GPT prompts)
-- ❌ Email notifications
+- ❌ Do design generator (using dataset of images and using sharp)
-- ❌ Admin dashboard
+- ❌ Do scheduler using js
-- ❌ Mobile responsiveness
+- ❌ Do mobile app